-But there’s a silver lining here.
+Among these challenges, there’s a silver lining.
 We’ve seen that bringing fragmented data together from this constellation of platforms can provide companies meaningful insights toward building vibrant communities, stronger relationships, and ultimately producing better software.

-In this way, modern community builders enjoy the best of both worlds.
+Integration provides an opportunity for community builders to enjoy the best of both worlds.
 On one hand, community members interact on the platforms they prefer.
 Meanwhile, the community builders, behind the scenes, can see and understand a member’s journey across platforms, all in service of delivering a stellar member experience.

 Integration isn’t just crucial for the member experience; it’s necessary to unlock the full impact that community can have on a business.
 Community is cross-functional.
 Much like operations, community can integrate across teams inside an organization, helping drive sales, marketing, product, and even talent acquisition.
 The future will blur the borders between these teams even more than they are now and the importance of integrating tools and data across them will become essential.

 The community tools stack then is large and ever-evolving.
 A typical community team is already using 13 apps, and they’re looking to try 3 more in the next year.

 To help you navigate this complex space, we took our research and mapped out the tools landscape, creating the community tools index.

 The tools index is a list of over 300 tools across 18 different categories, including the platforms where communities gather and the software used to help organize, communicate with, and understand community members.
 Since many new tools don’t actually make it to market, we’ve only included apps that are generally available.
 We've also ranked the tools by usage among community builders, so you know the tools are ready for production use.

 We hope the tools index will help you discover new tools and make confident choices about your community tech stack.